 Knowledge is power and a little goes a long way in our efforts toward sustainability.

 HOW to ROOT HERBS

 - Fill your upcycled jars with clear water from the tap.
 Yes, from the tap.
 You’ll want to avoid distilled water.

-Because… while distilled water may be better for us essential minerals that help the herbs to grow healthy.
+Because… while distilled water is better for us, the essential minerals in tap water help the herbs to grow healthy.

 - If you use a clear glass container, while much prettier as the sun shines through it, you’ll have to change the water more frequently.

 That pretty sunlight shining through the clear glass encourages algae growth in the water.
 New cuttings don’t like this, at all.

 - So!
 Here are a couple of tricks to avoid that.
 Use opaque glass jars.
 Still pretty but the opaque-ness cuts way down on the algae growth.

 If you still prefer to use clear upcycled jars (like I do) so you can see the growth progress of the roots, tape a piece of construction paper to one side of the jar to keep sunlight from the water.